DextopTV/2024-q1-random-interactive-elements-generator-page/README.md

-# Random Interactive Elements Generator Page
+# Random Interactive Generator Page
-## Random Interactive Elements Generator Page is a dynamic web application that generates and allows users to interact with randomly positioned elements on the screen.
+## Random Interactive Generator Page is a dynamic web application that generates and allows users to interact with randomly positioned elements on the screen.
-### This application was built using [GitHub Pages](https://dextoptv.github.io/2024-q1-random-interactive-elements-generator-page/).
+### This application was built using [GitHub Pages](https://dextoptv.github.io/2024-q1-random-interactive-generator/).

 **Technologies Used:**
 - HTML